Landrylab/Durand_et_al_2024/README.md

 Assessment of replicability using [this notebook](diagnostics_scripts/replicability.ipynb).

 ## Machine-learning assisted prediction of resistance
-This section was largely developed by M. Giguere.
-Some scripts and dataframes were imported from his repo, then edited by me (R. Durand).
+This section was initially developed by M. Giguere and adapted by me (R. Durand).

-The approach is to use a random forest classifier, use a combination of hotspot positions + aminoacid properties as training set, then predict resistance to a specific drug.
-2 assays can be performed from [the same notebook](ML/Predict_orthologs.ipynb).
+The approach is to use a random forest classifier, use a combination of hotspot positions + [aminoacid properties](data/general_use/aminoAcidProperties.txt) as training set, then predict resistance to a specific drug.

+Initially, 2 assays could be performed from [the same notebook](ML/Predict_orthologs.ipynb).
 In both, the model is trained on all single mutants from Fks1-HS1 (replicate observations are related to synonymous variants).

 **Assay 1**.
 Predict resistance for all WT orthologs (the ones spiked in the NNK libraries, for which we have DMS data).
 These hotspot sequences range in Hamming distance from 2 to 7 residues away from *S. cerevisiae* WT.

 **Assay 2**.
 Predict resistance for all mutants reported in the literature (Fks1-HS1 or Fks2-HS1).
 These hotspot sequences are all single mutants *in their native genomic context* (but again will have a Hamming distance of up to 7 residues away from *S. cerevisiae* WT).

-For the latter, A. Pageau generated [a list](mardy2/Fks_mutated_hotspot_seq_210624.csv) of the entire hotspot sequences corresponding to these mutants, so that the species-dependent genetic background of the mutation (at least at the hotspot level) is included.
+For the latter, A. Pageau had generated [a list](mardy2/Fks_mutated_hotspot_seq_210624.csv) of the entire hotspot sequences corresponding to these mutants, so that the species-dependent genetic background of the mutation (at least at the hotspot level) is included.
+Ultimately, this assay 2 **was removed during revisions of the manuscript** because it was too complex and because the quality of the testing set was not high enough that we could reliably intrepret accuracy.

-The notebook will also plot the SHAP values for the 5 features contributing the most to the model.
+The notebook will also plot the SHAP values for features contributing the most to the model.

 For all this, MG wrote 2 additional notebooks to [generate the confusion matrix](ML/Make_cmatrix.ipynb) and the [ROC curve](ML/Make_ROCcurve.ipynb).